Rudy Giuliani: Personal lawyer

 Also in late July, Giuliani attacked Trump's former personal lawyer Michael Cohen as an "incredible liar", two months after calling Cohen an "honest, honorable lawyer".
 In mid-August, Giuliani defended Trump by saying: "The president's an honest man."
 It was reported in early September that Giuliani said the White House could and likely would prevent the special counsel investigation from making public certain information in its final report which would be covered by executive privilege.
 Also according to Giuliani, Trump's personal legal team is already preparing a "counter-report" to refute the potential special counsel investigation's report.
 Giuliani privately urged Trump in 2017 to extradite Fethullah Gülen.
 In late 2019, Giuliani represented Venezuelan businessman Alejandro Betancourt López, meeting with the Justice Department to ask not to bring charges against him.

 In an interview with Olivia Nuzzi in New York magazine, Giuliani, who is a Roman Catholic of Italian descent, said: "Don't tell me I'm anti-Semitic if I oppose George Soros ...
 I'm more of a Jew than Soros is."
 George Soros is a Hungarian-born Jew who survived the Holocaust.
 The Anti-Defamation League replied, "Mr. Giuliani should apologize and retract his comments immediately unless he seeks to dog whistle to hardcore anti-Semites and white supremacists who believe this garbage."
-In the last days of the Trump administration, when White House aides were soliciting fees to lobby for presidential pardons, Giuliani said that while he'd heard that large fees were being offered, he did not work on clemency cases, saying "I have enough money.
+In the last days of the (first) Trump administration, when White House aides were soliciting fees to lobby for presidential pardons, Giuliani said that while he'd heard that large fees were being offered, he did not work on clemency cases, saying "I have enough money.
 I'm not starving."
 As of February 16, 2021, Giuliani was reportedly not actively involved in any of Trump's pending legal cases.

 By 2023, Giuliani had reportedly incurred seven-figure legal fees in cases related to Donald Trump and the attempts to overturn the 2020 presidential election.
 In April 2023, Giuliani and his lawyer Robert Costello met twice with Trump at Mar-a-Lago to ask him for money.
 In response, a Trump PAC paid $340,000 toward Giuliani's data storage bill.
 On February 7, 2024, when Giuliani appeared in court to discuss his bankruptcy case, he told a U.S. trustee attorney that he was owed about $2 million by the Trump campaign and the RNC.
 He said the Trump campaign "just paid the expenses.
 Not all, but most.
 They never paid the legal fees."
 He said he did not wish to hold Donald Trump personally responsible for this bill.
 On July 12, 2024, his bankruptcy case was dismissed, and he was not allowed to file for bankruptcy again for one year.